GellertAnastasia/HomeAssignments/Assignment2/Assignment2a/README.md

 ## Contacts
 st130144@stdudent.spbu.ru
 ## Description
-Home assingment 2a - extended "Hello world".
-First says "Hello, World".
-After this reads a string in a cycle and says "Hello,<string>"
+Home assingment 2a - file flip.
+First opens the file as binary, reads into array, reverses the array, and after write it in a new file
 ## Build
 make
 ## Run
+./myProg
+## Input file
+source
+## Output file
+temppdf